 Members of the company are also employed to inhabit a series of equestrian puppets.
 The evocative creatures are manipulated by an on-stage crew of puppeteers who give life to Joey, as he grows from a skittish foal into a full-grown horse.
 War Horse is directed by Marianne Elliott and Tom Morris.

-Stafford (The Battle Royal, The Snow Queen) adapted Morpurgo's novel for the National Theatre production, which incorporates lifelike puppets created by Handspring Puppet Company.
+Stafford ( The Battle Royal, The Snow Queen) adapted Morpurgo's novel for the National Theatre production, which incorporates lifelike puppets created by Handspring Puppet Company.
 LCT has aligned with the National Theatre and producer Boy Boyett to import the poignant drama.

+War Horse won the 2007 Evening Standard, Critics' Circle and Laurence Olivier Awards for the set design by Rae Smith and Handspring Puppet Company; Toby Sedgwick received an Olivier Award for his choreography.
 Here's how LCT bills the work: "At the outbreak of World War One, Joey, young Albert's beloved horse, is sold to the cavalry and shipped to France.
 Joey is soon caught up in enemy fire, and fate takes him on an extraordinary odyssey, serving on both sides before finding himself alone in no man's land.
 But Albert cannot forget Joey and, still not old enough to enlist, he embarks on a mission to find his horse and bring him home."